mahbird/InkWeatherMini/README.md

 **Push button**
-One leg to buttonpin (3 for the .bin version), another to 3V3
+One leg to buttonpin (3 for the .bin version), the other to 3V3

-**Do not feed 5V to the display, most of them operates at 3V3**

 Then connect the screen to the connector on the board.
 Pay attention to the orientation of the screen, usually both the display and the adaptor board should be facing up , but this might be the opposite for some adaptor boards.
 If screen doesn't work, try the other way round.